ajeshkumartg/Windows10-Debloater-With-SelfElevation/README.md

 Scripts can be run individually, pick what you need.

-1. Install all available updates for your system.
-2. Edit the scripts to fit your need.
-3. Run the scripts you want to apply from a PowerShell with administrator privileges (Explorer `Files > Open Windows PowerShell > Open Windows PowerShell as administrator`)
-4. `PS > Restart-Computer`
-5. Run `disable-windows-defender.ps1` one more time if you ran it in step 3
-6. `PS > Restart-Computer`
+1. Go to the scripts folder.
+2. Run the Scripts one-by-one..(as you need).
+3. Click allow on the prompt..
+4. And wait.

 ## Start menu